 The Society is comprised of 7 regional Sections, 36 localized Chapters, 7 topical Working Groups and more than 4,000 members.
-Each of these vitally important groups has its own Board of Directors who works to forward the SCB Mission, expand their reach, and maximize their impacts, both individually and collectively.
+Each of these vitally important groups has its own Board of Directors who work to forward the SCB Mission, expand their reach, and maximize their impacts, both individually and collectively.

 SCB has 7 regional Sections, one for the marine realm and one each for Africa, Asia, Australia, Europe, North America, Oceania (New Zealand and Pacific Islands), and Latin America and the Caribbean.